 (Originally included in the “Sprites and Scripts” ZIP file.
+This post contains additional markup, screenshots, and some additional clarifications.
 This article also contains SPOILERS.)

 From the very beginning, ULTRA ADHD was developed without a design doc, a script, or any kind of plan.
 I just made it all up as I went along.

 However, before ULTRA ADHD was a nonsense/random video game, it was a horror game,originally titled “Everyone Dies at the End”.

 Instead of being some random schmuck who got themselves tangled in an anti-developer conspiracy, the player took on the role of the Ultimate Moral Authority, appointed by God (an actual fictional God this time), choosing who lives and who dies in a semi-open world during the END TIMES.
 The eeriness came from the contrast between themes of depression, suicide, futility, and death, and the amateurish, hand-drawn, vibrant artstyle.

 The gimmick was that no choice was right or wrong.
 Someone, somewhere WILL suffer from your decisions.
 If you don’t kill anyone – there will still people who suffer.
 If you kill the murderers and the tyrants – there will still be people in despair.
 The game was a juggling act, akin to that one moral conundrum about a train running over one important person or several unimportant ones.